Strong Unique Continuation Property for Stochastic Parabolic Equations: Introduction

+It is worth noting that SUCP is an important problem not only in the uniqueness of the solution to a PDE itself, but also in the study of other properties of solutions, such as the nodal sets (e.g. \cite{DF1,DF}), the Anderson localization (e.g. \cite{BK1}), etc. Furthermore, it can be applied to solve some application problems, such as controllability problems (e.g. \cite{Zu1}), optimal control problems (e.g. \cite{LY1}), inverse problems (e.g. \cite{Vessella1}) and so on.

+Compared with the deterministic PDEs, as far as we know, there is no result concerning SUCP for stochastic PDEs.
+In our opinion, it would be quite interesting to extend the deterministic SUCP results to the stochastic ones.
+Nevertheless, there are many things which remain to be done and some of them seem to be challenging.

-Next, we give the definition of strong unique continuation property (SCUP for short) for the solution $y$ to \eqref{pa-sucp0}. \begin{definition} A solution $y$ to \eqref{pa-sucp0} is said to satisfy the SUCP if $y=0$ in $Q$, $\dbP$-a.s., provided that for any $N\in\dbN$, $x_0\in G$ and $r>0$, there is a $C_N>0$ such that
+Before continuing, we give the definition of SCUP for the solution $y$ to \eqref{pa-sucp0}. \begin{definition} A solution $y$ to \eqref{pa-sucp0} is said to satisfy the SUCP if $y\equiv 0$ in $Q$, $\dbP$-a.s., provided that $y$ vanishes of infinite order at $(0,T)\times\{x_0\}$ for some $x_0\in G$, i.e., for any $N\in\dbN$ and $r>0$, there is a $C_N>0$ such that

 \end{definition}

 The main result of this paper is as follows. \begin{theorem} Solutions $y$ to \eqref{pa-sucp0} satisfy SUCP. \end{theorem}